nv-morpheus/Morpheus/docs/source/examples.md

 ## Environments
-Morpheus supports multiple environments, each environment is intended to support a given use-case and not all examples are fully supported.
+Morpheus supports multiple environments, each environment is intended to support a given use-case.
+Each example documents which environments it is able to run in.
 With the exception of the Morpheus Release Container, the examples require fetching the model and example datasets via the `fetch_data.sh` script:
 ```bash
 ./scripts/fetch_data.py fetch examples models
 ```